Grammercy/imageToSpreadsheet/README.md

 #imageToSpreadsheet

-Converts a png image to an xlsx spreadsheet at output.xlsx Little side project, if you open an issue I may or may not solve it, PRs welcome
+Converts an image(png, webp, jpeg, gif, bmp, tiff) to an xlsx spreadsheet at output.xlsx Little side project, if you open an issue I may or may not solve it, PRs welcome